-7.3.
-If a Product was supplied in error, is incomplete or faulty and you believe that you are entitled to a replacement or repair in accordance with paragraph 8 below, please telephone us on 0333 320 1030 or email us at firstname.lastname@example.org.
-In the event that you are entitled to a replacement or repair in accordance with paragraph 8 below, the transportation charges will not be applied.
+7.4 If a Product was supplied in error, is incomplete or faulty and you believe that you are entitled to a replacement or repair in accordance with paragraph 8 below, please telephone us on 0333 320 1030 or contact us Via our LiveChat channel at www.micro-scooters.co.uk.
+In the event that you are entitled to a replacement or repair in accordance with paragraph 8 below, the transportation charges will be refunded.

-7.4 If you have received the ordered Product(s) and have simply changed your mind about purchasing them you may return the Product(s) to us for a refund, provided that you pay the transportation charges; and
+7.5 If you have received the ordered a non-personalised product(s) and have simply changed your mind about purchasing them you may return the Product(s) to us for a refund, provided that you pay the transportation charges; and

 8. Two Year Warranty

 8.1 All products carry a two year limited warranty against defects in materials and workmanship.
-We can only honour warranty claims if you can provide proof of purchase.
+We have a separate warranty structure for our Electric scooter range (please see point 16) We can only honour warranty claims if you can provide proof of purchase.
 You will bear the costs of telephone calls you make to us, and the return of an item for inspection.

 8.2 Where a part is deemed to be faulty, Micro Scooters Ltd will replace the part in question, only where we are unable to supply the part in question will we replace the entire scooter.